Timber pergola walkway with white lattice trellis and climbing roses

 What PPE is needed for pergola construction?

-Minimum PPE requirements: hard hat (AS/NZS 1801) — mandatory during overhead work and material handling at height; impact-rated safety glasses with side shields (AS/NZS 1337.1) — critical for nail gun use (ricochets are the leading cause of eye injuries in residential construction); hearing protection (AS/NZS 1270) — mandatory during power tool operation; steel-cap safety boots (AS/NZS 2210.3) — penetration-resistant soles protect against nails in offcuts; work gloves — leather for timber handling (remove when operating rotating power tools), waterproof for concrete work; P2 respirator (AS/NZS 1716) — mandatory when cutting treated timber, mixing concrete, or in dusty conditions; sun protection — SPF 50+, hat, long sleeves; fall protection harness (AS/NZS 1891.1) — required when working above 2 m without guardrails.
+Minimum PPE requirements: hard hat (AS/NZS 1801:2024) — mandatory during overhead work and material handling at height; impact-rated safety glasses with side shields (AS/NZS 1337.1:2010) — critical for nail gun use (ricochets are a leading cause of eye injuries in residential construction); hearing protection (AS/NZS 1270:2002) — mandatory during power tool operation; steel-cap safety boots (AS 2210.3:2019 — Australian-only) — penetration-resistant soles protect against nails in offcuts; work gloves — leather for timber handling per AS/NZS 2161.3:2020 (mechanical risks; remove when operating rotating power tools), alkali-resistant gloves per AS/NZS 2161.10.1:2024 for concrete work; P2 respirator (AS/NZS 1716:2012) — mandatory when cutting treated timber, mixing concrete, or in dusty conditions; sun protection — SPF 50+, hat, long sleeves; fall-protection harness (AS/NZS 1891.1:2020) selected and used per AS/NZS 1891.4:2025 when working above 2 m without guardrails.

 Do I need to call Before You Dig before installing pergola posts?